adrianjiga/CypressAutomationExample/README.md

 ## Test Structure

 The tests are located in the `cypress/e2e` directory.
+The main test files are:

-The test file is `demo.cy.js`, which contains test cases for various features of the demo website.
+- `demo.cy.js`: Contains test cases for various UI features of the demo website.
+- `api.cy.js`: Contains API tests using the default Cypress API testing approach.
+- `api-plugin.cy.js`: Contains API tests using the cypress-plugin-api.

 ## Configuration

 The Cypress configuration is in `cypress.config.js`.

-## Continuous Integration
+## API Testing

-This project is set up to run tests automatically on push using GitHub Actions.
-The configuration for this can be found in `.github/workflows/cypress.yml`.
+This project includes two approaches for API testing:

+1. Default Cypress API testing (`api.cy.js`)
+2. Testing with cypress-plugin-api (`api-plugin.cy.js`)

+The cypress-plugin-api is already installed and configured in this project.

 ## Acknowledgments

 - Thanks to the Cypress team for providing an excellent testing framework.
+- Appreciation to the creators of cypress-plugin-api for enhancing API testing capabilities.
 - Shoutout to all contributors who help improve this testing suite.